elimkwan/Bilateral-Guided-Upsampling/README.md

-The project showcased a pythonh implementation of Bilateral Guided Upsampling and extended its application to Tone Mapping and Gradient Enhancement Operators.
+The project showcased a python implementation of Bilateral Guided Upsampling introduced by J. Chen et al. (2016), and extended its application to Tone Mapping and Gradient Enhancement Operators.

 ## Running the code
 The full pipeline is demonstrated in `main.ipynb`